 “Skilled workers” are individuals whose jobs require a minimum of two years of experience or training, not of a seasonal or temporary nature.
 Applicants must meet the training, experience, or requirements of the job opportunity.
 USCIS may also consider relevant education as training.

 “Professionals” are those whose jobs require a minimum of US baccalaureate of its foreign equivalent qualification and are a member of the professions.

-The “other workers” subgroup is for individuals in unskilled labor that requires less than two years education, training, or experience.
+The “other workers” subgroup is for individuals in unskilled labour that requires less than two years education, training, or experience.

-All three subcategories generally require labor certification approved by the DOL and a job offer from a US employer.
+All three subcategories generally require labour certification approved by the DOL and a job offer from a US employer.
 The petition must also be filed by the employer.

 This is a capital investment visa for foreign investors in new enterprises in the US.
 The investment must provide a certain number of jobs for US workers.
 The EB-5 visa has a minimum of $900,000 of $1.8 million, depending on the category an applicant is seeking.